Yes, that’s a spoiler alert in the title. Technically you can smoke weed, but it won’t do you any good, so – better not.

 And why is smoking weed stems a terrible idea?
 Well, for one, it will never get you high.
 EVER!
 The reason being that THC levels in weed stems are extremely low.

 Next, it will give you an excruciating headache.
 It may hurt your throat and lungs as well.

-The only thing you’d be left with is an excruciating headache.
-However, all is not lost.
-We’re by no means proponents of wasteful behavior.
+But we’re by no means proponents of wasteful behavior.
 There are plenty of useful and creative ways to make the best of the stem bundle you’ve compiled over time.

-But before we share a few brilliant ideas on what to do with your leftover stems, let’s break down the health risks of smoking these naughty little things.
+Before we share a few brilliant ideas on what to do with your leftover stems, let’s break down the health risks of smoking these naughty little things.

 Among the most common side effects of smoking weed stems are headaches.
 Plus, since there’s no THC found in the stalks, you’d hardly experience any bursts of inspiration or creativity.
 You’d achieve the opposite effect.

 All in all, you’d be doing your cognitive system a considerable disservice.

 Also, a piece of friendly advice?
 If you’re prone to migraines, smoking weed stems won’t just instigate an attack, but it will significantly intensify it.
 So, treat yourself kindly.
 Avoid doing this at all costs.

 As we mentioned, smoking weed stems can cause problems for your digestive system.
 The taste is so offensive that it’s almost indicative of what it’s going to do to you.